 Monday, October 15, 2012 11:30 AM - 1:30 PM, Minneapolis Convention Center, Discovery Hall-Hall B

-* Oliver Bock, Charité - Campus Benjamin Franklin, DEU, Uta Stege, Charité - Campus Benjamin Franklin, Germany, Dieter Felsenberg, Charité - Campus Benjamin Franklin, GERMANY
+* Oliver Bock, Charité - Campus Benjamin Franklin, GERMANY, Uta Stege, Charité - Campus Benjamin Franklin, Germany, Dieter Felsenberg, Charité - Campus Benjamin Franklin, GERMANY

 Objectives: The incidence of atypical femoral fractures (AFF) associated with the use of bisphosphonates (BP) for the treatment of patients with osteoporosis appears to be very low.
 Moreover, a causal association between BP and AFFs has not been clearly established.
 However, recent observations suggest that the risk rises with increasing BP exposure, and there is concern that lack of awareness and underreporting may mask the true incidence of the problem.
 Despite their relative rarity, AFF, if occurring in individual patients, are of great challenge for further medical management.